iPhone SE vs. iPhone X: Refurbished doesn't always mean cheaper

 - Red-eye correction

-- Video improvements: Extended dynamic range for 30fps, cinematic video stabilization up to 4K (the iPhone X has up to 1080p) and stereo recording
+- Video improvements: Extended dynamic range for 30 frames per second, cinematic video stabilization up to 4K (the iPhone X has up to 1080p) and stereo recording

 - Front-facing camera: Depth control for Portrait mode, cinematic video stabilization up to 1080p (the iPhone X has none) and one additional Portrait Lighting effect (high-key mono)

 Apple never discloses its iPhones' battery capacities.
-The company does list the same 13-hour video playback time on both phones, though, and puts the iPhone X's audio playback at 60 hours compared to the iPhone SE's 40 hours.
-However, when we ran our own battery tests for video playback on Airplane mode, the iPhone SE lasted longer than the iPhone X by nearly 4 hours.
+The company does list the same 13-hour video playback time for both phones, though, and puts the iPhone X's audio playback at 60 hours compared with the iPhone SE's 40 hours.
+However, when we ran our own battery tests of video playback in Airplane mode, the iPhone SE lasted longer than the iPhone X by nearly 4 hours.
 (To be more specific, the iPhone SE lasted about 15.5 hours, while the iPhone X lasted 11.45 hours.)

 The iPhone SE has options for a nano-SIM and an e-SIM too, meaning you can have two numbers on the same phone.
-Dual-SIM capabilities is also handy if you travel a lot and need a phone abroad, or you want to consolidate both your personal and business phones.
-And while both phones have a 64GB and 256GB memory option, the new iPhone SE has a third, 128GB model.
+Dual-SIM capability is also handy if you travel a lot and need a phone abroad, or you want to consolidate both your personal and business phones.
+And while both phones are available with either 64GB or 256GB memory, the new iPhone SE has a third, 128GB model.
 That capacity is commonly seen as the "sweet spot" as far as storage goes.
-That's because 64GB may not be enough to hold all your photos and 4K videos, but 256GB may be too excessive.
+That's because 64GB may not be enough to hold all your photos and 4K videos, but 256GB may be excessive.

 iPhone SE (2020) vs. iPhone X